aiven/aiven-docs/docs/products/kafka/kafka-connect/howto/http-sink.md

 messages will be parsed and need to be included in the connector configuration.

-When using Avro as source data format, you need to set the following parameters
+When using Avro as source data format, set the following
+parameters:

 -   `value.converter.schema.registry.url`: pointing to the Aiven for Apache Kafka schema registry URL in the form of